-Keeping our homes clean and hygienic is something that we all need to do regularly.
-Thankfully, Luxury Vinyl Tile (LVT) flooring is highly durable and easy to clean, though you still need to be careful about what you clean it with so as not to cause any permanent damage to it.
+Cleaning LVT flooring is perhaps one of the easiest home maintenance tasks you can do, though you still need to be careful about what you clean it with so as not to cause any permanent damage to it.

-In this article we will take a look at how to clean your LVT flooring, ensuring that it looks good not only today but for many years to come.
+In this article we will take a look at how to clean your vinyl tiles, ensuring that it looks good not only today but for many years to come.
 These methods are just as applicable to glue down and click-lock vinyl plank and tile floors.

-Luxury Vinyl Tile, or LVT, is a flooring product that has the appearance of real wood or stone, but is in fact made up of several flexible and thin layers.
+Luxury Vinyl Tiles, or LVT flooring, is a product that has the appearance of real wood, stone, tile or even geometric shapes but is made up of several flexible and thin layers.
 This highly durable product is an excellent way to add warmth to your house while maintaining the practicality of tile.

-PVC Click and SPC LVT flooring is a great option for the accomplished DIYer, or those looking for an alternative to highly expensive hardwood flooring.
-The knowledge and experience of a trained fitter is always recommended with glue down LVT.
+PVC Click and SPC LVT flooring is a great option for the accomplished DIYer, or those looking for an alternative to costly wood floors.
+The knowledge and experience of a trained fitter are always recommended with glue-down LVT floors.

 Luxury vinyl floor tiles are a popular choice for many areas of the home, and different variations available suit certain rooms better.
-However, they are generally warmer to the touch, and more sound-insulating than normal ceramic or porcelain tiles, and thinner, which is advantageous if you cannot add much depth to an existing floor.
+However, they are generally warmer to the touch, and more sound-insulating than normal ceramic or porcelain tiles.

 They are much more durable than real wood and inherently scratch and wear-resistant due to the protective coatings used to maintain the look and feel of the wood grain, stone or porcelain finish..
-If you love the look of stone, luxury vinyl tiles are a more cost-effective and low-maintenance option.
+If you love the natural look, luxury vinyl tiles are a more cost-effective and low-maintenance option than natural materials.

-Cleaning LVT flooring is relatively simple; read on for all the information and pro tips you need to keep your LVT flooring in pristine condition.
+Cleaning luxury vinyl flooring is relatively simple; read on for all the information and pro tips you need to keep your LVT flooring in pristine condition.

-LVT is long-lasting and hardy, and is relatively scratch and stain-resistant.
+LVT is long-lasting and hardy and is relatively scratch and stain-resistant.
 However, if you spill something, you should act quickly.
-Otherwise, you risk damaging your amazing flooring.
+Otherwise, you risk damaging your new floor.

 To clean LVT flooring is simple.
 Flooring experts recommend cleaning or vacuuming your floor regularly to remove dry dirt, which can produce fine scratches.
-Use an LVT Floor Care Kit, or products recommended by your flooring manufacturer, to thoroughly clean and remove stubborn stains.
+Use an LVT Floor Care Kit, or products recommended by your flooring manufacturer, to thoroughly clean and maintain the finish of the floor.

 The Luvanto Floor Care kit, for example, works exactly like a standard cleaner to remove dirt, but it can also eliminate minor surface scratches and add a matt, anti-slip film to your floor with each clean.

-If you don’t have the manufacturer’s recommended cleaning product, it is still possible to clean your LVT correctly using items you might have in the home already like suitably diluted white vinegar and a microfibre mop.
+Suppose you don’t have the manufacturer’s recommended cleaning product.
+In that case, it is still possible to clean your LVT correctly using items you might have in the home already, like suitably diluted white vinegar and a microfibre cloth/mop.

 Dirt and debris can cause scratches in your flooring.
 Make sweeping with a soft broom, damp mop or damp cloth, vacuuming, or dust mopping a regular practice in high-traffic areas.
 Cleaning your flooring daily will protect the finish and keep it clean and hygienic.

 Remove the beater bar or choose a model without one when vacuuming, as this portion of the vacuum cleaner might damage the surface.